OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 #### DNS

-If name resolution cannot be done locally using /etc/hosts, then the system will query a DNS (Domain Name Server) server.
+If name resolution cannot be done locally using `/etc/hosts`, then the system will query a DNS (Domain Name Server) server.

-DNS is dynamic and consists of a network of servers which a client uses to look up names.
+DNS is **dynamic** and consists of a **network of servers** which a client uses to look up names.
 The service is distributed; any one DNS server has only information about its zone of authority; however, all of them together can cooperate to resolve any name.

-The machine's usage of DNS is configured in /etc/resolv.conf, which historically has looked like:
+The machine's usage of DNS is configured in `/etc/resolv.conf`, which historically has looked like:

 ```
 search example.com aps.org